RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add an option to use a tight layout with inline plots.
 It is present in `Preferences > IPython console > Graphics`.
-* Add an option an turn on/off Jedi completions.
+* Add an option to turn on/off Jedi completions.
 It is present in `Preferences > IPython console > Advanced`.

 #### Under the hood